 Guide to standards & regulations

 For Chartered Accountants operating in the financial services sector there are an extensive array of regulations and standards to abide by.
-In addition to the legislative requirements such as the Corporations Act and regulatory requirements through ASIC, there are also requirements and regulations outlined by the Institute and the Accounting Professional and Ethical Standards Board (APESB).
+In addition to the legislative requirements such as the Corporations Act and regulatory requirements through ASIC, there are also requirements and regulations outlined by the Chartered Accountants Australia and New Zealand and the Accounting Professional and Ethical Standards Board (APESB).